-8. No participant may leave the USY event except at such times as those specified by the schedule (if such times are specified) or with the express permission of the Group Leader.
-All participants must be at all scheduled programs and, during specified free time, remain within boundaries set forth by the Group Leader.
-At curfew, all participants must return to their assigned room/host home and remain there until the program resumes the next day.

-9. Each participant is expected to conduct him/herself appropriately as a Conservative Jew (including through observance of Shabbat and Kashrut), in accordance with the applicable USY guidelines and/or the local Rabbinic Authority prohibited at the convention.
-Clothing on which any profanity or inappropriate language, pictures or symbols are written, printed or depicted is not permitted.
-No visible underwear is permitted for both males and females.
-During Tefillah, inappropriately short skirts or shorts, or tight garments, are not permitted
+Your parents will be responsible to pay for any damage you may cause. - 8.
+No participant may leave the event except at such times as those specified by the schedule (if such times are specified) or with the express permission of the Director of Teen Travel and International Engagement or designated staff member.
+All participants must be at all scheduled programs and during specified free time, remain within boundaries set forth by the Director of Teen Travel and International Engagement or the designated staff member.
+At curfew, all participants must return to their assigned room/bunk/host home and remain there until the program resumes the next day. - 9.
+Each participant is expected to conduct him/herself appropriately as a Conservative Jew (including through observance of Shabbat and Kashrut), in accordance with the applicable USY Guide to Religious Practices and/or the local Rabbinic Authority. - 10.
+Participant is expected to adhere to the dress code as stipulated by USY Guide to Religious Practices.
+Specifically, clothing on which profanity or inappropriate language, pictures, or symbols are written, printed, or depicted is prohibited.
+Clothing cannot be made of see-through material and undergarments should not be visible.
+Clothing, including bathing suits, should be of an appropriate length such that a person's private areas are adequately covered and not accentuated.
+To celebrate and mark the important distinction between Shabbat and the weekday, Shabbat dress attire is required on Shabbat.
+Each participant is expected and encouraged to bring and use a head covering at appropriate times, and tallit and tefillin at shacharit (morning) services.
+Only head coverings are expected for participants not yet of B'nai Mitzvah age.
+The USCJ staff member responsible for the program may determine that because of weather, location of event, or nature of the activity additional variations may be permitted or necessary.

-10. Participant is expected to adhere to the dress code as stipulated by the International Youth Commission.
-Specifically, bare midriff styles, halter-tops or see-through blouses are

-11. The Director of Teen Travel and Programs or their designee reserves the right to search the room and belongings of any attendee if he has reasonable grounds to believe that such a search is necessary to secure the health, safety and/or welfare of the program and or its participants.
-USY also reserves the right to enforce other rules relating to the integrity of the program and/or the safety, health or welfare of its participants

-12. USCJ and USY have a ZERO tolerance policy regarding any activity that can be construed as bullying, hazing or harassment.
-This includes Cyberbullying that is bullying that is using the internet, a mobile phone or other technology (e.g. a camera) to engage in any of the following inappropriate misconduct: Posting nasty or threatening comments on someone's social networking profile; sending anonymous texts or picture messages to intimidate or embarrass; hacking existing website accounts or create fake profiles of people to intimidate or embarrass; scaring or embarrassing others; or spreading rumors or try to isolate others using technology.
+- 11. The Director of Teen Travel and International Engagement or the designated staff member, in consultation with the International Youth Commission or its designee, reserves the right to search the room and belongings of any attendee if he has reasonable grounds to believe that such a search is necessary to secure the health, safety and/or welfare of the program and or its participants.
+USY also reserves the right to enforce other rules relating to the integrity of the program and/or the safety, health, or welfare of its participants. - 12.
+USCJ and USY have a ZERO tolerance policy regarding any activity that can be construed as bullying, hazing, or harassment.
+This includes Cyberbullying that is bullying that is using the internet, a mobile phone, or other technology (e.g. a camera) to engage in any of the following inappropriate misconduct: Posting nasty or threatening comments on someone's social networking profile; sending anonymous texts or picture messages to intimidate or embarrass; hacking existing website accounts or create fake profiles of people to intimidate or embarrass; scaring or embarrassing others; or spreading rumors or try to isolate others using technology.
 The above list is not inclusive.
 Any individual involved in these or similar acts will be subject to disciplinary action, up to and including removal from our programs.